Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/ContractsCompetition.md

 * Participate in DeFi to earn yield
 * Fork the chain around blocks that you don't like
 * Speculate on shitcoins
-* Launch a shitcion (and rug your friends)
+* Launch a shitcoin (and rug your friends)
 * Ethernaut
 * Have some buried treasure contracts or ethernaut like challenges for students to be able to extract.
 * Send them challenges like partially leaked keys and see who can brute force that key to get some new coins.
 * Maybe release a new puzzle every few minutes.
-* Ink game described in the adjascent slides
+* Ink game described in the adjacent slides

 ## Disclosures